sycomix/sitecustomize23/README.md

 _python<Major.Minor> setup.py install --prefix <PYTHONPATH2 / PYTHONPATH3 / DEFAULTPATH>_

 Note for Windows user:
-You may want to optionally create a shortcut with a name python<Major.Minor> in the folder where the respective python.exe is located in order for the above command to work.

-Alternatively, you need to specify the exact path where the python.exe is located such as:
+You will need to specify the exact path where the python.exe is located such as:

 _C:\Python36\python setup.py install --prefix <PYTHONPATH2 / PYTHONPATH3 / DEFAULTPATH>_